Community, Policy, and Power

 - Reach out to decision-makers to build a relationship and invite them along

-- Create a website for visibility and sharing and offer regular communication
+- Ensure online visibility and regular communication

-- Develop and publish the co-produced map
+- Develop and publish an interactive map of community collaborations

 - Explore opportunities to write annual synthesis reports